 One of the more surprising members of the Carnegie family (1910 grant).

 It received a 1939 addition, but by 1955, it was outmoded, out of repair, and was demolished between 1962 and 1964.

-Shuttered to the public ca. 2011, the Administrative Offices building is its replacement.
-Four branches remain to serve the public.
+Shuttered to the public ca. 2011, the Administrative Offices building was its replacement.
+Four branches remain open to serve the public.

 Pieces of the system's history are found on Wikipedia, as well as on a new history page on the library's web site.